Eric S. Schuster

 Eric graduated summa cum laude from Tufts University in 1980 and received his law degree from Emory University School of Law in 1983, graduating in the top 20% of his class.
 After graduation, Eric served as a law clerk to the Honorable Joseph W. Hatchett of the United States Court of Appeals for the Eleventh Circuit.

-At Funk & Bolton, Eric has expanded the Creditors’ Rights Practice Group, developing close working relationships with financial institutions in Maryland, Virginia, D.C., and Pennsylvania.
+At Funk & Bolton, Eric has expanded the Creditors’ Rights & Bankruptcy practice group, developing close working relationships with financial institutions in Maryland, Virginia, D.C., and Pennsylvania.
 Financial institutions trust Eric because he is extremely responsive to their legal needs and provides high-quality legal services in an extremely cost-effective manner.